devmansh/devmansh/README.md

 - 👨‍💻 ***#SelfTaught*** Developer.
 - 👨‍💻 Currently working on ***Web & Android Development***
 - 📚 Currently exploring ***Main Frame***
-- 💬 Ask me about ***Python, Django, PHP, Java***
+- 💬 Ask me about ***Python, Django, C++***
-- 🌐 How to reach me: [Manoj Sharma](http://mansh.lovestoblog.com)
+- 🌐 How to reach me: [Manoj Sharma](https://www.linkedin.com/in/devmansh/)
-- ⚡ Fun fact: - I love to create various ways to do a task.
+- ⚡ Fun fact: I love to create various ways to do a task.
-- ⚡ Intrested In: - Investments
+- ⚡ Intrested In: Investments

 <h3 align="center">Connect with me:</h3>
 <p align="center">